joshuaadampoirier/ggdoc_casestudy/README.md

-## 1 Cheaper, Faster way to Identify Fractures
-Joshua Poirier
+## Identifying fractures using neural networks
-Geoscientist
+Author: Joshua Poirier, Geoscientist
-NEOS
 May 2017

 ### Abstract
-One cheaper, faster way to identify fractures is to predict their presence using conventional well-logging data and neural networks.
+In this study I will identify fractures by feeding well log data into a neural network.
 This data has practical value when the data of the imaging log and core samples are limited.
 This case study comes from Guangren Shi's chapter on Artificial Neural Networks from his book "Data Mining and Knowledge Discovery for Geoscientists."
 You can purchase the book from [Amazon](https://www.amazon.com/Data-Mining-Knowledge-Discovery-Geoscientists/dp/0124104371/ref=sr_1_1?ie=UTF8&qid=1490908644&sr=8-1&keywords=data+mining+and+knowledge+discovery+for+geoscientists+%2B+guangren+shi) or directly from the publisher, [Elsevier](https://www.elsevier.com/books/data-mining-and-knowledge-discovery-for-geoscientists/shi/978-0-12-410437-2).

 ### Introduction